Updated: April 11, 2018

 |Roasts/Flavors||Lots (14+)||2||Lots but 1 at a time||1|

-I’m sure I don’t need to give an introduction to Starbuck’s, but perhaps I do need to give one to their range of instant coffee.
-Starbuck’s Via.
-This is a surprisingly excellent-tasting instant with a massive range of roasts and flavors with the extra convenience of being able to get them everywhere.
+I’m sure I don’t need to give an introduction to Starbuck’s – I have written a 3000-word essay on why they suck! – but perhaps I do need to give one to their range of instant coffee, Starbuck’s Via.
+This is a surprisingly excellent tasting instant, particularly given Starbucks’ average reputation for coffee in general, and comes with a massive range of roasts and flavors that offer instant lattes, iced coffee or flavored coffee.

 The Via selection was introduced around ten years ago.
 Starbucks claimed they had invented a way to create instant that tastes as good as the real thing.
-The idea is they put a lot of care into the brew the drying process and then add real ground coffee to the mixture.
-It works out really well, making a solid tasting coffee.
+Placing more importance on the quality of the brew prior to the drying process was one factor, adding real ground coffee to the instant mixture was another.

 Like all instants, the most noticeable difference to fresh brewed coffee is the lack of texture and body.
-Once you get past the watery thinness they have a lovely taste to them.
+This is something that’s keenly noticeable at first but you get used to.
+Once you’re past that then they have a pleasing taste to them.
 I have thought once or twice that their instant coffee is better than stuff you get from the store!

 A nice advantage of Via is the breadth of flavors.
-My favorites are the Italian Roast, French Roast and Pike Place Roast – they match with the range of coffee beans if you are familiar with them.
-They also have options like Sweetened Iced Coffee, Caramel Latte and Mocha Latte if that’s more your thing.
-You can check them out at a store or on Amazon yourself.
+My favorites are the Italian Roast, French Roast and Pike Place Roast – the first two are dark roasts which suits the flavor profile of instant and the second is a solid if unspectacular blend.
+They also have options like Sweetened Iced Coffee, Caramel Latte and Mocha Latte.
+You won’t get bored of coffee with this sort of choice!

 P.S.
 The name ‘Via’ comes from the Italian word for ‘Road’, which I think is a clever touch.

 You know how in the states cheap coffee is brown swill that comes from a machine and has been sitting in a big pot all day?
 Well across the pond cheap coffee is instant coffee.
-And actually it makes up up to 90% of the coffee drank in the UK?
+It actually makes up up to 90% of the coffee drank in the UK.
 It’s a big thing over there.

-So you’d expect the UK to either be a bunch of tasteless philistines or have a few pretty decent instants.
+So you’d expect the UK to either be a bunch of tasteless philistines or have a few pretty decent instant coffees.
 I’d rather not insult an entire country of people and luckily I won’t have to because of this coffee.

 You can buy it from Amazon in jars of the stuff and it works out to be very cheap compared to some of the others on this list.

 It’s priced at $19 per 8 sachets where each sachet equals one cup.
 Pretty expensive.
-It works on a subcription model so you pay an amount each month and get a regular delivery.
+It used to work only on a subscription model where you pay an amount each month and get a regular delivery.
 This makes it suitable for the frequent traveler but less so for someone who wants instant on a ‘just-in-case’ type basis.
+You might be happy to hear that they have begun offering single buy purchases of a number of sachets/tubes or even a large pouch that contains a larger amount of mixed coffee.

 It actually was a major effort to get my hands on some.
 I won’t bore you with the details except to mention I was very happy I made the effort.